sameerkhansf/BioSoundSCape_SSU_Computer_Science/README.md

 ### 4. Results & Discussion

-We evaluated performance at the **image level**, i.e., each test image’s class assigned via majority voting on pixel predictions.
+We evaluated performance at the **image level**, i.e., each test image's class assigned via majority voting on pixel predictions.

-#### 4.1 Retaining “Shrubs” and “Natural Grassland” as Separate Classes
+#### 4.1 Retaining "Shrubs" and "Natural Grassland" as Separate Classes

 When **Shrubs** and **Natural Grassland** remain **distinct**: